BPA State Leadership Conference Dress Code

 Oklahoma BPA’s State Executive Council has developed the following official dress standards for the State Leadership Conference.
 Students, advisors and chaperones must follow the dress code.

-If you are participating from home, it is recommended to be in a gathering area such as a living room, dining room, or den.
+If you are recording from home, it is recommended to be in a gathering area such as a living room, dining room, or den.
 A virtual/digital background is encouraged, but not required.
 If the video is conducted in a bedroom or bathroom without a virtual/digital background you will be asked to relocate before conducting any of the screening activities.
 This is to maintain a standard level of professionalism for our applicants, advisors, and volunteer interviewers.

 - It is important to consider your background.
 Make sure items are neat and presentable.